Health care pathways

 If you are a student that needs to take pre-college English and/or pre-college mathematics, you may qualify for I-BEST courses.
 The following I-BEST courses allow you to take the pre-college courses concurrently while earning the prerequisite course credits needed towards the pre-nursing pathways or for those just needing prerequisites for a variety of health care careers.
 These I-BEST courses include:

 *Eligible pre-college English placements include: AENGL 90 (ELA 90), AENGL 93 (ELA 93), AENGL 96 (ELA 96), ENGLP 90 (PREP 90), ENGLP 93 (PREP 93), ENGL 99 (PREP 99)

 *Eligible pre-college math placements include: MATH 41-42, MATH 47 (PREP 47), MATH 71-74 (PREP 71-74), MATH 77 (PREP 77), MATH 81-84 (PREP 81-84), MATH 87 (PREP 78)

 For advising related to these and other I-BEST courses, please contact the I-BEST program advisors for enrollment in these courses.

 Student Nurses Organization

-Students interested in nursing can be involved in the student club, Student Nurses Organization (SNO).
-Some of the activities include hosting guest speakers with topics relevant to pre-nursing students such as transfer schools, TEAS/PAX testing information, and other topics.
-Students interested in being an officer or wanting to participate in club activities can sign up using the SNO website.
+If you are interested in nursing, you can participate in the Student Nurses Organization (SNO) student club.
+Our activities include hosting guest speakers relevant to pre-nursing students, such as transfer schools, TEAS/PAX testing information, and other topics.
+If you are interested in being an officer or want to participate in club activities, sign up using the SNO website.